cloudevents/spec/cesql/spec.md

 #### 3.5.3 Function Errors

-As specified in 3.3, in the event of an error a function MUST still return a valid return value for it's defined return type.
+As specified in 3.3, in the event of an error a function MUST still return a valid return value for its defined return type.
 A CESQL engine MUST guarantee that all built-in functions comply with this.
 For user defined functions, if they return one or more errors and fail to provide a valid return value for their return type the CESQL engine MUST return the zero value for the return type of the function, along with a _FunctionEvaluationError_.